Easy Sambar Masala

 • Switch off, and add asafetida and quickly mix it.

-1 tbsp Asafoetida (Hing)
+1 tablespoon Asafoetida (Hing)

 • Cool completely at room temperature.